 - 3.1 There are seven core principles that should underpin governance arrangements within a local authority.
 These are defined as follows - A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - B. Ensuring openness and comprehensive stakeholder engagement - C. Defining outcomes in terms of sustainable economic, social, and environmental benefits - D. Determining the interventions necessary to optimise the achievement of the intended outcomes - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it - F. Managing risks and performance through robust internal control and strong public financial management - G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability - 3.2 This Code addresses these seven core principles and describes the systems and processes that support these in the County Council.
-In addition the Code reflects how the County Council addresses the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) - 3.3 The Code also explains how the County Council intends to monitor and review the corporate governance arrangements defined in this Code including compliance with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015). - 3.4 A diagrammatic representation of how this Code fits into the management process of the County Council is attached as Appendix A.
+In addition the Code reflects how the County Council addresses the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) and the CIPFA Statement on the Role of the Head of Internal Audit (2019). - 3.3 The Code also explains how the County Council intends to monitor and review the corporate governance arrangements defined in these Codes including conformance with both CIPFA Statements. - 3.4 A diagrammatic representation of how this Code fits into the management process of the County Council is attached as Appendix A.